 Compensation & Pension Exam for Veterans With PTSD: What to Expect

 The VA needs to verify your diagnosis (whether PTSD or something else), even if a VA physician provided your underlying diagnosis.
-Additional purposes are to evaluate two prongs of eligibility for benefits – whether the condition is service-related, and the severity of the condition.
+Additional purposes are to evaluate two prongs of eligibility for benefits – whether the condition is service-related and the severity of the condition.

 What is a C&P Exam

 Upon filing a claim, appeal, or request for an increase, you will likely be scheduled for an examination by the VA.
-The VA or the outside contractor will notify you by mail or by telephone when and where your appointment will be.
+The VA or the outside contractor will notify you by mail or telephone when and where your appointment will be.

 Please note the VA is not required to schedule a C&P exam if there is no evidence of an in-service injury, even if you have a current diagnosis.

-A C&P exam may also be required during an appeal process to provide further documentation or clarity of a diagnosis or the extent of disability.
-This allows the VA to not only confirm the existence of the declared disability but to obtain the necessary information regarding symptoms and severity to allow for an appropriate rating level to be assigned.
+A C&P exam may also be required during an appeal to provide further documentation or clarity of a diagnosis or the extent of disability.
+This allows the VA not only to confirm the existence of the declared disability but to obtain the necessary information regarding symptoms and severity to allow for an appropriate rating level to be assigned.

 A disability rating is part of the formula for determining overall percentage and monthly benefit payments.